 - Give yourself some time.
-Let your work sit for a while (at least an hour or two) before you proofread it.
+Let your essay sit for a while (at least an hour or two) before you proofread it.
 Approaching the essay with a fresh perspective gives your mind a chance to focus on the actual words, rather than seeing what you think you wrote.

 - Don’t rely solely on the computer spelling and grammar check.
 Computers cannot detect the context in which you are using words, so be sure to review carefully.
 Don’t abbreviate or use acronyms or slang.
-They might be fine in a text message, but not in your essay.
+They might be fine in a text message, but not in your college essay.

 - Have another person (or several!) read your essay, whether it’s a teacher, guidance counselor, parent, or trusted friend.
 You know what you meant to say, but is it clear to someone else reading your work?
-Have these people review your essay to make sure your message is on target and clear to any audience.
+Have these people review your application essay to make sure your message is on target and clear to any audience.